-This plan has been amended twice.
-In August of 1991 it was amended to include a specific reference to the City of Palms Park.
+- This plan has been amended twice.
+In August of 1991 it was amended to include a specific reference to the city of Palms Park.
 In October of 1997 it was again amended to expand on the theme of the ballpark, calling for the development of the park into a multi-purpose athletic complex.
 Each of these amendments focused on specific policy issues.
-All background data remains from the original drafting, as do the policies and actions unrelated to the athletic complex.
+All background data remains from the original drafting, as do the policies and actions unrelated to the athletic complex. - The amendment in November of 1999 changed the legal description to exclude the Coca Cola building and other parcels near Cleveland Avenue from the Central Fort Myers Area.
+This land area was added to the legal description of the Cleveland Avenue Redevelopment Sub-Area 1.
+The background data, policies and actions remain the same for the Central Fort Myers Area.
+The revised legal description is located in Appendix A, page 35.